 - Use the ►Run (1000) button to run the SQL code.

-- When the code has been successfully executed, in the Schema browser pane, use the refresh button at the bottom of the pane to refresh the list.
-Then expand hive_metastore and adventureworks, and observe that the database has been created, but contains no tables.
+- When the code has been successfully executed, in the Schema browser pane, use the refresh button at the top of the pane to refresh the list.
+Then expand hive_metastore and retail_db, and observe that the database has been created, but contains no tables.

 Create a table

-- In the Upload data page, select the adventureworks schema and set the table name to products.
-Then select Create table on the bottom left corner of the page.
+- In the Create or modify table from file upload page, select the retail_db schema and set the table name to products.
+Then select Create table on the bottom right corner of the page.

 - When the table has been created, review its details.